 Gabriola House - 1523 Davie Street

 Legend has it that there's an underground tunnel that once connected the mansion to a nearby nightclub.
-This tunnel was used for bootlegging and prostitution running during Vancouver's prohibition era.
-Coincidentally, this nightclub, at 1215 Bidwell Street, last known as Maxine's Hideaway and, before that, Balzathar, had a ghost of its own.
-This ghost was reputed to be that of a madam who oversaw the brothel that occupied the place in the early 1900s.
-Unfortunately, this building was torn down in 2012 to make way for a condominium highrise, but its Spanish-style facade was kept intact as a nod to its history.
+This tunnel was reputedly used for bootlegging during Vancouver's prohibition era.
+(Coincidentally, this nightclub, at 1215 Bidwell Street, last known as Maxine's Hideaway and, before that, Balzathar, had a ghost of its own.
+This ghost was reputed to be that of a madam who oversaw the brothel that was there in the early 1900s.
+This building was torn down in 2012 to make way for a condominium highrise, but its Spanish-style facade was kept intact as a nod to the location's history.)

 On another occasion, an interior painter was working alone in the restaurant late at night.
 While up a ladder, he sensed that somebody was nearby, watching him.
-When he turned his head, he saw an old gentleman standing by the banister of the grand staircase.
+When he turned his head he saw an older gentleman standing by the banister of the grand staircase.
 He asked the man what he was looking for, but the man didn't respond.
 The painter descended the ladder to confront him, but by the time he got to the bottom the man was gone without a sound.
-Like the sous chef, the painter dropped everything he was doing and fled the building out of fear.
-Was this ghost of an elderly gentleman that of Benjamin Rogers himself?
+Like the sous chef, the painter dropped everything he was doing and fled the building.
+Was this the ghost of Benjamin Rogers?
 This seems unlikely as Rogers was only 52 years old when he died.
-Perhaps this spirit is of one of the tenants who occupied the building when it was an apartment complex.
-Or perhaps he's one of the Rogers' illustrious visitors from 100 years ago, descending the staircase for a perambulation around what was once a most extraordinary property.
+Perhaps this spirit is of one of many tenants who lived in the building when it was an apartment complex.
+Or perhaps he's one of the Rogers' illustrious visitors from 100 years ago, descending the staircase for a stroll around this most extraordinary property.